deArrudal/blacklist_project/blacklist/README.md

-# Network Blacklist Monitor
+# Blacklist Monitor

-This module automates the process of downloading IP blacklists from pre-defined sources, consolidating them into a deduplicated list, and actively monitoring network traffic in real time for matches against these blacklisted IPs.
+An application module that automates the process of consolidating IP blacklists from pre-defined sources, and actively monitoring network traffic in real time for matches against these blacklisted IPs.
+Features:

-## Features

 - Downloads and normalizes multiple blacklist sources.
 - Aggregates all IPs into a single deduplicated file.